Cluster gravitational redshifts: uncertainties and survey requirements: Results

 \subsubsection{Radial profile}

-We generate mock catalogues in which the true halo profile deviates from NFW according to the two scenarios based on Eq.~\eqref{eq:nfw_bar}, while the analysis model incorrectly assumes the NFW form of Eq.~\eqref{eq:nfw_rho}.
+We generate mock catalogues in which the true halo profile deviates from NFW according to the two symmetric profiles based on Eq.~\eqref{eq:nfw_bar}, while the analysis model incorrectly assumes the NFW form of Eq.~\eqref{eq:nfw_rho}.
 The three cases do not differ significantly in their $\sigma_{\bar{\Delta}}$ error bars, yielding $3\%$ precision on $\alpha_{\rm MG}$.
-Therefore, in the regime of a massive spectroscopic cluster survey, as emulated by our baseline configuration, such mis-specifications of the radial density profile do not produce clearly visible systematic offsets between the measured gravitational redshift signal and the (wrong) NFW-based prediction.
-Our results therefore indicate that even when observational uncertainties reach the regime $\sigma_{\bar{\Delta}}\simeq \mathcal{O}(1)\,\mathrm{km\,s^{-1}}$, mis-modelling of the halo density profile cannot mimic signatures of departures from GR.
+The case of a sample with partially asymmetric profiles modelled with a neighbouring, less massive halo also produces the same precision with no appreciable bias with respect to the baseline configuration, at least given the linear modified gravity parameterisation.
+In the regime of a massive spectroscopic cluster survey, as emulated by our baseline configuration, such mis-specifications of the radial density profile do not produce clearly visible systematic offsets between the measured gravitational redshift signal and the (wrong) NFW-based prediction.
+Our results therefore indicate that even when observational uncertainties reach the regime $\sigma_{\bar{\Delta}}\simeq \mathcal{O}(1)\,\mathrm{km\,s^{-1}}$, mis-modelling of the halo density profile cannot significantly mimic linear departures from GR.
+We note that \citet{2017MNRAS.468.1981C} found that an NFW-only model applied to a sample with asymmetric density profiles can overpredict the gravitational-redshift signal.
+This motivates extending the present toy asymmetry test to mock catalogues drawn from full cosmological environments, where substructure, neighbouring haloes, and the cosmic web are modelled self-consistently.